 We spend much of our family lives in the car.

-We run errands.
 We take kids to school, to soccer, to piano, to swim lessons, on playdates, and on.
 And on.

 What all this time on the road really means is that our wheels are also our home away from home.

 So why not make it peaceful time - or at the very least, not stressful?

 It can be done - and these 8 car rules for kids can help.